ids/cluster-builder/index.md

   integrity="sha256-FgpCb/KJQlLNfOu91ta32o/NMZxltwRo8QtmkMRdAu8="
   crossorigin="anonymous"></script>

-[cluster-builder](https://github.com/ids/cluster-builder) is a Packer and Ansible based infrastructure as codebase that can deploy _identical cluster VM images in both local development and production VMware environments_, supporting both  _development_ and _operational_ workflows. __DevOps__.
+[cluster-builder](https://github.com/ids/cluster-builder) is a _Packer_, _Ansible_ and _Bash_ based infrastructure as codebase that can deploy _identical cluster VM images in both local development and production VMware environments_, supporting both  _development_ and _operational_ workflows. __DevOps__.
 Clusters can be deployed and re-deployed locally, _and_ into production, identically, _in minutes!_

+[cluster-builder](https://github.com/ids/cluster-builder) embraces minimalism wherever possible.
+Simple, freely available tools.
+Readable and fungible scripts.

 [cluster-builder](https://github.com/ids/cluster-builder) follows an [immutable infrastructure](https://www.digitalocean.com/community/tutorials/what-is-immutable-infrastructure) philosophy at the cluster node level.
 Container orchestration clusters are defined in a simple text file and then deployed using a single command.
 Always repeatable and documented, this re-usable framework can deploy numerous and varied orchestration clusters with a clear separation of configuration and deployment artifacts, while offering a mechanism for managing the resulting cluster definition packages.